top of page

 Full Bio

-In May 2012, Captain Guthrie commissioned as a Field Artillery Officer.
+In May 2012, Major Guthrie was commissioned as a Field Artillery Officer.
 He holds a Master of Arts in Administrative Leadership from the University of Oklahoma (2019) and a Bachelor of Science from Cameron University (2012).

-Currently Captain Guthrie serves as an Assistant Professor of Military Science at the University of Oklahoma.
+Currently Major Guthrie serves as an Assistant Professor of Military Science and Professor of Military History and Heritage at the University of Oklahoma.

-Captain Guthrie is married to his wife of over 18 years, Jennifer, and they have two children, Joshua (17) and Callee (14).
+Major Guthrie is married to his wife, Jennifer, and they have two children, Joshua and Callee.

 Full Bio

-His Awards include the Bronze Star (2), Meritorious Service Medal (2), Army Commendation Medal (4), Army Achievement Medal (4), Army Good Conduct Medal (4), National Defense Service Ribbon (1), Afghanistan Campaign Medal, Iraqi Campaign Medal, Global War on Terror Service Ribbon, Military Outstanding Volunteer Service Medal, Noncommissioned Officer Professional Development Ribbon (3), Army Service Ribbon, Overseas Service Ribbon (3), NATO Medal, Drill Sergeant Identification Badge, Combat Infantryman Badge, Expert Infantryman Badge, Parachute Badge, Air Assault Badge.
+His Awards include the Bronze Star (1), Meritorious Service Medal (2), Army Commendation Medal with R device (1), Army Commendation Medal (3), Army Achievement Medal (7), Meritorious Unit Citation (2), Army Good Conduct Medal (6), National Defense Service Medal (1), Afghanistan Campaign Medal (3 Campaign Stars), Iraqi Campaign Medal (2 Campaign Stars), Global War on Terrorism Medal (1), Humanitarian Aid Service Medal (1), Noncommissioned Officer Development Ribbon (4), Army Service Ribbon (1), Overseas Service Ribbon (4), NATO Medal (2), and a Combat Action Badge.

 IMG_6954.jpeg